 Suction side of the pump needs to be considered especially if there is some distance between the pump and the supply point.
-It is possible on start up the pipe may collapse.
+It is possible that on start up the pipe may collapse.
 This weakens the wall and can only be fixed by removing the damaged section of pipe.
-To prevent this, heavy walled pipe should be installed and/or a pump pit or a mechanism to allow the pump to be started at lower speeds (ie, variable speed drive).
+To prevent this, heavy walled pipe should be installed and/or a pump pit or a mechanism to allow the pump to be started at lower speeds.

 Other sources of water